FIZZX v0.0.4

 Bouncy Zoomies

-Fizzx translates z to scale for easy basic depth physics
+Spring the scale param for easy depth physics

 Bouncy Spins